tukasa0001/TownOfHost/README-EN.md

 ## Hide Codes

-By activating, you can hide the lobby code.
+Turning on Streamer Mode enables this.

-You can rewrite the`Hide Game Code Name`in the config file (BepInEx\config\com.emptybottle.townofhost.cfg) to display any character you like when HideCodes are enabled.
+You can rewrite the`Hide Game Code Name`in the config file (BepInEx\config\com.emptybottle.townofhost.cfg) to display any character you like as code mask.
 You can also change the text color as you like by rewriting`Hide Game Code Color`.

 ## Force Japanese